cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

                            yourself.
   --persistence-dir DIR    The directory where the Hydra Head state is stored.Do
                            not edit these files manually!
-  --network-id INTEGER     Network identifier for a testnet to connect to.
+  --testnet-magic INTEGER     Network identifier for a testnet to connect to.
 We
                            only need to provide the magic number here.
 For
                            example: '2' is the 'preview' network.
 See https://book.world.dev.cardano.org/environments.html